dictation-toolbox/Caster/ReadMe.md

   - [Sikulix](http://sikulix.com/) - [Setup](https://github.com/dictation-toolbox/Caster/blob/develop/castervoice/doc/readthedocs/Sikuli.md): Automates anything you see on the screen of your desktop computer. - [Demo](https://youtu.be/RFdsD2OgDzk?list=PLV6JPhkq1x8LHu02YefhUU9rXiB2PK8tc&t=512)
   - [Aenea](https://github.com/dictation-toolbox/aenea) - [Setup](https://github.com/dictation-toolbox/Caster/blob/develop/castervoice/doc/readthedocs/Aenea.md): A client-server library for using voice macros from Dragon NaturallySpeaking and Dragonfly on remote/non-windows hosts.
   - [Autohotkey](https://www.autohotkey.com/): A scripting language that allows the automation of various tasks in Windows.
-Simply install (optional) the latest version.
-If installed, it can speed up some commands by a few seconds - e.g. [checking out or updating a pull request from github](https://github.com/dictation-toolbox/Caster/blob/develop/castervoice/lib/github_automation.py)
+Simply install the latest version.
+If installed, it can speed up some commands by a few seconds - e.g. [checking out or updating a pull request from github](https://caster.readthedocs.io/en/latest/readthedocs/Application_Commands_Quick_Reference/#google-chrome).

 - Caster extends the Dragonfly API for even more powerful commands.